eddyvlad/auto-route53/README.md

   - In case your endpoint url is leaked, without the right auth token, a malicious user cannot manipulate your DNS record.
   - It has built in token generator as well so that you can easily rotate your auth token for enhanced security.
 - Written in TypeScript for type safety & it is typed extensively.
-- Efficient packaging and deployment scripts using `npm run zip` and `npm run deploy`.
+- Efficient packaging and deployment to AWS Lambda using `npm run zip` and `npm run deploy`.
 - Unit tests using Jest for maintaining code quality.

 ## Running this app on AWS Lambda